 My name is Amanda Danna.
-I have worked with children for over 20 years.
+I have worked with children for over 20 years, and I have my Bachelors of Science in Human Services.
 I have a passion for helping people, especially children.
 One day while on Facebook, I discovered Wes' Fight Against Neuroblastoma.
 From that point on, I followed the journey of Wes Pak.
 The right time in my life came for me to be part of The Wes Strong Foundation.
 This foundation helps with the environment and families.
 Overwhelming joy comes over me knowing I could be part of something that can help so many.

 To contact Amanda: ADanna.WesStrong@gmail.com